Bethieieio/project-one-harlow-marina/README.md

 - As a user I want to find information about mooring fees at the marina on a per monthly period
 - As a user I want to find information about mooring fees at the marina on a per annual period
 - As a user I want to find information about mooring fees at the marina on a per quarterly period

+### Site Aims
+- To educate users about the marina
+- To make the user up to date with cafe offers
+- To easily communicate with users for any queries they have
+- To advertise the facilities the marina to show them the site is a one stop location for boatin needs.
+- To show the current up to date mooring fees